DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-13 Narrative Stuff.md

 # Writing New Dialogue for the Very First Run

-The player's first run isn't going to be scripted or anything, but there are several key interactions the player must go through.
+- The player's first run isn't going to be scripted or anything, but there are several key interactions the player must go through.
+- All of these interactions are mandatory, so it is very important to not make them too long.

 ### Entering a Standard Enemy Room for the First Time
-Upon loading into the first standard room of the run, a quick interaction should play out explaining that there
+Upon loading into the first standard room of the run, a quick interaction should play out explaining that there is imminent danger.
+After this, the player walks deeper into the room